Galser/packer-nginx64/README.md

 # Prerequisites

 You will need to have some Git tools , Vagrant, VirtualBox and Packer installed.
-Fore refernce where to get them and how to install please check sections [Required tools](requiredtools) below
+For reference where to get them and how to install please check sections [Required tools](requiredtools) below

 # How to use